jayye999/group8a2.github.io/index.md

 email:s3886233@student.rmit.edu.au
 My name is Tianlang Huang, I am 20, This is my first year in RMIT university.
 I feel very excited.
 My favourite sport is basketball.
 My wish is to finish assignment 2!

+Abu Shafin Solaiman
+S3643565
+S3643565@student.rmit.edu.au
+I am an international student studying Bachelor of Business Information Systems here at RMIT University in Melbourne, Australia.
+Currently, I am in my final year final semester.
+My nationality is Bangladeshi, my mother tongue is Bangla and English is my second language.
+Before starting my Bachelor’s, I gave my IGCSE and IAL in Bangladesh under British Council.
+At my leisure times, I usually go beach hopping as I love to sit in front of the ocean and listen to some chilled music all by myself.
+Other than that, I love playing football and playing PC games like Call of Duty.